cleecoloma/reading-notes/code-301/class-13.md

 # Class 13 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because CRUD
+> These topics relates because CRUD is a big part of web applications.

 ### CRUD Basics
 1. Which HTTP method would you use to update a record through an API?